NickolasB98/aws-serverless-project/README.md

 This project leverages a serverless architecture on AWS to build a data pipeline for weather data.

-**The project's interactive snapshot of final visualizations in Grafana: (https://nickolasb98.grafana.net/dashboard/snapshot/sM6inVnxCxhTrc4XtJclzWJlu6wmu7vx)**
+**The project's interactive snapshot of weather visualizations in Grafana: (https://nickolasb98.grafana.net/dashboard/snapshot/sM6inVnxCxhTrc4XtJclzWJlu6wmu7vx)**

 **Here's a breakdown of the key components and their roles:**